Regulatory Intelligence for Autonomous AI

 Does the EU AI Act apply to my UK or US business?

-Yes, if your AI systems are placed on the EU market or their outputs are used in the EU - regardless of where your business is headquartered.
+Yes, if your AI systems are placed on the EU market or their outputs are used in the EU.
 The Act applies to UK organisations selling into or operating in the EU, and to US organisations with European customers or users.

 Is this just about chatbots and generative AI?